andresangelini/andresangelini.github.io/_posts/2018-10-01-Combining-modernizr-detects.md

 }
 ```

 Not being able to use **SVG patters** means that we will have to replace every **SVG Fragment** with an actual **SVG file**.
 However, doing such a thing would result in having to write a massive amount of declarations just to have each image slightly modified.
 Of course, thanks to the power of [Sass], we don't have to, and in fact, it will give us the perfect opportunity to try some other cool stuff we can do with it.
-Be sure not to miss it in the next and final episode of our journey to building an awesome **Responsive Medieval Board with SVG Stacks**.
+Be sure not to miss the next post!

 [download]: https://modernizr.com/download